 - Access flexibility – Cloud-based solutions are easy to use.
 Of course, the reduced need for IT professionals may have some worried about permission assignments and new user creation.
 Many DaaS vendors provide an easy-to-use platform for a single point of control, allowing for streamlined flexibility to access.
 This flexibility is particularly beneficial for businesses that work with contractors who need access to corporate software.

-Ok, so you’ve explored the benefits of DaaS and learned how it works.
+When to Use DaaSOk, so you’ve explored the benefits of DaaS and learned how it works.
 But how do you know if jumping into the DaaS market is right for your business?
 DaaS can help optimize your business, but there are some instances where it might not be ideal for whatever type of work you do.

 - DaaS vs. VDI – Shifting to a completely cloud-based system might not be practical for some organizations, especially those looking to establish a hybrid-cloud system.
 VDI provides the virtual desktop element with an on-premises data center.
 This type of system allows businesses to maintain control over access, storage, and security while offering a level of remote access.